monsoonmaelstrom/book2/book2.md

 “Hazel,” Alex scoffs, “if you’d wanted to teach him you would have found time.”

-He’s just baiting her now, I’m sure of it.
+He’s baiting her now, I’m sure of it.

 “I just didn’t, okay?” she snaps angrily.